hd-code/ma-product-clustering/akeneo-pim/README.md

 sh akeneo.sh
 ```

-E.g. to create a new instance of Akeneo PIM, run `sh akeneo.sh setup`.
+E.g. to create a new production instance of Akeneo PIM, run `sh akeneo.sh init`.

 ## Troubleshooting